rcardin/rcardin.github.io/_posts/2018-06-13-the-secret-life-of-objects.markdown

 The degree of dependency of class `C` would be very high, using the above definition.
 Also, the degree of dependency of class `Rectangle` would be high too, due to references to `Height` and `Lenght` in the methods `area` and `scale`.

-Probably, many class configurations can reduce the above degree of dependency.
+Probably, many class configurations can reduce the degree of dependency of the above example.
 However, the minimization of the value \\(\delta_{tot}^{C}\\) can be reached by the solution we gave in the previous paragraph.

-So, in some way, we started to trace a new way of design an architecture, reducing in some way the _art_ of design, to find an architecture that minimizes a mathematical function on the degree of dependency.
+So, in some way, we started to trace a new way of design architecture, reducing in some way the _art_ of design, to find an architecture that minimizes a mathematical function on the degree of dependency.
 Nice.

 ## Conclusion

 To sum up, using a toy example (I admit it) we tried to sketch the informal process that should be used to defined types and classes.
-We started from the lacks we find in procedural programming paradigm, and we ended trying to give a mathematical formulation of this process.
-All the ideas we used are tightly related to the basic concept of _information hiding_, that we confirmed to be one of the most important concepts in object-oriented programming.
+We started from the lacks we find in procedural programming paradigm, and we ended up trying to give a mathematical formulation of this process.
+All the ideas we used are tightly related to the basic concept of _information hiding_, that we confirmed to be one of the most essential concepts in object-oriented programming.

 This post is just my opinion.
 It was not my intention to belittle procedural programming, not to celebrate object-oriented programming.